 Black and white photography loves everything about leading lines and angles.
-Without the distraction of colour, our eyes are drawn into the shapes in a black and white photo.
+Without the distraction of color, our eyes are drawn into the shapes in a black and white photo.

 This is where the responsibility of effective cropping comes into play.
 Embrace negative space, the rule of thirds and the golden triangle and ratio.